Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

 Parameter $n_{1}$ decides where the transition point $C_{ph}$ occurs.
-Here we investigate properties of the twin branch with respect to the density at which the polytrope ends.
+Here we investigate the properties of the twin branch with respect to the density at which the polytrope ends.

 For the set of EOS from Table~\ref{tab_of_EOS}, we changed parameters $n_{1}$ and chose only the configurations with stable twin branches, as shown in Fig.~\ref{fig:nb_rmin}.
-The configurations with larger radii at polytropic branch (the C, B, DB EOS) span a wider range of $n_{1}$, for which our assumptions are fulfilled (see also Fig.~\ref{fig:rnb}).
-This kind of EOS support situations, where phase transition point occurs at low $n_1$ and very massive, stable NSs (with $M_{max}$ even higher than $3 M_{\odot}$) can exist on the quark branch.
-Note, that all possible $R_{min}(M_{max})$ for the DR EOS are between $\approx 9.8-10.5$ km, while for the C EOS this range is much wider: $\approx 9.7-14.8$ km (showed on Fig.~\ref{fig:nb_rmin} as a thick lines and in Fig.~\ref{fig:rnb} as a function of $n_1$).
+The configurations with larger radii at the polytropic branch (the C, B, DB EOS) span a wider range of $n_{1}$ for which our assumptions are fulfilled (see also Fig.~\ref{fig:rnb}).
+This kind of EOS support situation, where the phase transition point occurs at low $n_1$ and where very massive, stable NSs (with $M_{max}$ even higher than $3 M_{\odot}$) can exist on the quark branch.
+We note that all possible $R_{min}(M_{max})$ for the DR EOS are in the range $\approx 9.8-10.5$ km, while for the C EOS this range is much wider: $\approx 9.7-14.8$ km (shown in Fig.~\ref{fig:nb_rmin} as thick lines and in Fig.~\ref{fig:rnb} as a function of $n_1$).
 We compare these results with the causal limit (see e.g. Appendix D in \citealt{HPY2007book}):